-The Architecture of Rapid Change and Scarce Resources (ARCSR) is an emergent research area within the teaching and practice of architecture.
-It examines and extends knowledge of the physical and cultural influences on the process of transforming the built environment.
-It focuses on situations where resources are scarce and where both culture and technology are in a state of rapid change.
+Architecture of Rapid Change and Scarce Resources (ARCSR) is an established research area within the teaching, research and practice of architecture.
+The group has made a key contribution to date, alongside initiatives at parallel institutions and organisations including charities and interest groups.
+It examines and extends knowledge of how the built environment is transformed with an emphasis on pressing areas of policy demand in which formal architectural and design processes tend to have little impact.
+This includes slum renewal, humanitarian practice, migration dynamics and social development.
+The focus is on situations where resources are scarce and where both culture and technology are in a state of rapid change.

 Learning from Delhi: Dispersed Initiatives in Changing Urban Landscapes - Written by Maurice Mitchell, Edited by Shamoon Patwari and Bo Tang